BMW X1 (E84)

-The E84 BMW X1 is a subcompact luxury crossover SUV and was produced from 2009 to 2015.
+The E84 BMW X1 is a subcompact crossover SUV/C-segment model was produced from 2009 to 2015.
 It is the first generation model of the BMW X1 range, and was replaced by the F48 BMW X1 in mid-2015.
+When launched, it was the smallest SUV in the BMW lineup.

 Development and launch

 Development of the vehicle started in 2006 as petrol prices were going up, BMW identified the need for a smaller and more efficient model in its SUV line-up.
 As the result, it was reported that BMW has shortened the development and pre-production time by 40 percent compared to previous X Series models.

 The project director of the X1, Peter Kist commented that "never before has BMW produced a model that is meant for such a wide customer range."
 He pointed out it is suitable for young people and older people, and as X1 is the first BMW X Series to be available in the sDrive trim (two-wheel drive), it is suitable for customers who do not need off-road capability.

 The E84 X1 was revealed in a near-production prototype called the Concept X1 that was revealed at the Paris Motor Show in October 2008.

 The final production version of the X1 is based on the same platform used in the E90 3 Series, and both have the same 2760 mm wheelbase.
 The platform is also used in the Zinoro 1E, which is an all-electric crossover based on the X1, with a rear-mounted 125 kW electric motor that produces 250 Nm of torque.

 The X1 is available in rear-wheel drive (marketed as sDrive), and all-wheel drive (xDrive) variants with a 40/60 rear-bias.